Tobiasmidskards/CV/README.md

 # CV
 Repository representing projects for Tobias Midskard Sørensen

-# Projects
+# Projects from school
 - SpaceTaxi (C#) -  A part of a Software Development course on DIKU.
 - TheLittleInn (Java) - Management system for a fictive B&B.
 - BuildABase (Java) - Lookup movies from IMDB.
+- SK41 (Java) - Management system for the chessclub SK41.

+# Project at home
 - Manager (Java) - A wannabe managergame from VirtualManager.com.
-- SK41 (Java) - Management system for the chessclub SK41.
 - TimeIsMoney (Swift) - App to track hourly salary.
 - Instant Rap Battle (Swift) - Battle your homies with IRB v 1.0. (soon v 2.0)